-The set of $2^n$ functions $p(\sigma_{b}|b)$ are generally quite complicated as the unitaries $U(b)$ allow a potentially large number of off-diagonal terms to contribute.
-The analytic form of these equations is quite cumbersome and heavily dependent on the state in question, making it difficult to exploit in some general tomographic scheme, particularly when dealing with an unknown state.
-Instead we note that they are continuous functions of $\{\theta_i, \phi_i\}$ and infer an approximate form for them from the measurement data, taking advantage of the flexibility of neural networks in approximating arbitrary smooth functions.
-This approach does come with the caveat that although we design the BDRBM in such a way that for any local basis it yields a valid probability distribution, by moving away from the density matrix formalism we can potentially end up predicting distributions in different bases that do not properly reconcile to form a valid quantum state.
-Ultimately though, provided the BDRBM does not over-fit the training data and there is enough of it that the model has a good predictive accuracy, this is not too great an issue - these properties should be (approximately) reproduced from the training data.
-The BDRBM approach assumes that the measurement distribution of the state in question changes relatively smoothly as the basis is varied, interpolating between the settings that it is shown.
-Under this smoothness assumption, which we justify by noting that the rotation matrices in Eq.(\ref{eq:rots}) are smooth functions of the basis angles $\{\theta_i,\phi_i\}$, measurements in a given basis provide information about other nearby bases and so by stitching enough of these together one can build a continuous model for the state.
-One basic requirement for this is that the training data covers each qubits' Bloch sphere sufficiently.
-The RBM identifies correlations in measurement data but these correlations vary with the basis setting.
-This variation must be learned by the FFNN and so enough data must be present for this to be done.
-The measurement outcome distribution (in a given basis) in our BDRBM model is represented using an RBM.
-RBMs were first introduced by Smolensky \cite{Smolensky1986}, and have become a staple tool in the ML community following Hinton's invention of the efficient contrastive divergence training algorithm \cite{Hinton2002}.
-They consist of an undirected graph of two connected layers of binary valued ``neurons" or ``nodes"; a ``visible" layer of size $n_{\bf{v}}$ representing the states of the physical subsystems (in this case the qubit states after measurement in the basis of interest) and a stochastic ``hidden" layer (of size $n_{h}$).
+The $2^n$ functions $\mathbf{p}_b$ are generally complicated as the unitaries $U(b)$ allow a potentially large number of off-diagonal terms to contribute.
+The analytic form of these equations is cumbersome and entirely dependent on the state in question, making them difficult to exploit in a general tomographic scheme, particularly when dealing with an unknown state.
+Instead we note that they are continuous functions of $\{\theta_i, \phi_i\}$ and take advantage of the flexibility of neural networks as function approximators to try to infer them from measurement data.
+As we have moved away from the density matrix formalism, the approach comes with the caveat that while the BDRBM gives a valid probability distribution in any local basis, the distributions in different bases do not necessarily reconcile to form valid quantum state.
+However, provided the BDRBM sufficiently expressive and is trained on enough data that it yields good accuracy in predicting the measurement outcome distributions for the state then the state's properties should be (at least approximately) reproduced.
+The BDRBM approach assumes that the measurement distribution of the state in question changes relatively smoothly as the basis is varied allowing interpolation between the settings used for training.
+We justify by noting that the rotation matrices in Eq.(\ref{eq:rots}) are smooth functions of the measurement basis angles $\{\theta_i,\phi_i\}$ and so measurements in a given basis provide information about other nearby bases.
+A basic requirement for this is that the training data covers each qubits' Bloch sphere sufficiently.
+The RBM can identify correlations in measurement data but these correlations vary with the basis setting.
+This variation must be learned by the FFNN and so enough training data is required that this can be done.
+The measurement outcome distribution (for a given basis) in our BDRBM model is represented using an RBM.
+RBMs were first introduced by Smolensky \cite{Smolensky1986}, and have become a staple tool in the ML community following Hinton's invention of the contrastive divergence training algorithm \cite{Hinton2002}.
+They consist of an undirected graph of two connected layers of binary valued ``neurons" or ``nodes"; a ``visible" layer of size $n_{\bf{v}}$ representing the states of the physical subsystems (in this case the qubit states after measurement in the basis of interest) and a stochastic ``hidden" layer (of size $n_{\bf{h}}$).
 Each configuration of neuron states has an associated energy $E(\bf{v},\bf{h})$ and a probability of occurring given by $p(\mathbf{v}, \mathbf{h})=e^{-(E(\bf{v}, \bf{h}))}$.
-Assuming that the distribution in question has some exploitable underlying structure, RBMs are an efficient way to encode a probability distribution compressing $2^{n_v}$ outcome probabilities into $n_v+n_h+n_vn_h$ RBM parameters.
+Assuming that the distribution in question has some exploitable underlying structure, RBMs are a parameter-efficient way to encode a probability distribution compressing $2^{n_v}$ outcome probabilities into $n_v+n_h+n_vn_h$ RBM parameters.
 The probability of a given configuration of visible neuron states $\bf{v}$ occurring is determined by the values of a set of learned RBM parameters $\lambda$; vectors $\bf{b}$ and $\bf{c}$ (bias terms on the visible and hidden neurons), and a weight matrix $\bf{W}$ that mediates correlations in the distribution.
-The probability of a given configuration of visible neurons, $\mathbf{v}$ is then given by
+The unnormalised probability $\tilde{p}(\mathbf{v})$ of a given configuration of visible neurons, $\mathbf{v}$ is given by